troessner/articles/lessons-learned-from-some-of-the-best-ruby-codebases-part-2.md

 Freezer[object.class]
 ```

-would have returned an `IceNine::Freezer::Hash`:
+would have returned an `IceNine::Freezer::Hash` like we had done in the paragraph above.

+This is how `IceNine::Freezer::Hash.guarded_deep_freeze` looks like:

 ```Ruby
 module IceNine